Skip to content Skip to footer

 7. Does tirzepatide help with sleep apnea?

 Yes.
 The SURMOUNT-OSA trial (2024) documented significant reductions in apnea-hypopnea index (AHI) scores in adults with moderate-to-severe obstructive sleep apnea and obesity who received active treatment, compared with placebo.
-The benefit correlated broadly with degree of weight loss achieved.

 Disclaimer: This article is intended for informational and educational purposes only.
 All content is drawn from peer-reviewed clinical research and published trial data.
 Nothing in this article constitutes medical advice, a treatment recommendation, or personal use guidance.
 Always consult a qualified healthcare professional before making any medical decisions.